invopop/gobl.fatturapa/README.md

 - Ordinary invoices, `FatturaElettronica` types `FPA12` and `FPR12` defined in the v1.2 schema, usable for all sales.
 - Simplified invoices, `FatturaElettronicaSemplificata` type `FSM10` defined in the v1.0 schema, with a reduced set of requirements but can only be used for sales of less then €400, as of writing. **Currently not supported!**

 Unlike other tax regimes, Italy requires simplified invoices to include the customer's tax ID.
-For "cash register" style receipts locally called "Scrotinos", another format and API is used for this.
+For "cash register" style receipts locally called "Scontrinos", another format and API is used for this from approved hardware.

 ## Sources

-You can find copies of the schema in the [schemas folder](./schema).
+You can find copies of the Italian FatturaPA schema in the [schemas folder](./schema).

 - [Historical Documentation](https://www.fatturapa.gov.it/en/norme-e-regole/documentazione-fattura-elettronica/formato-fatturapa/)
 - [Ordinary Schema V1.2.1 Spec Table View (EN)](https://www.fatturapa.gov.it/export/documenti/fatturapa/v1.2.1/Table-view-B2B-Ordinary-invoice.pdf) - by far the most comprehensible spec doc.
 Since the difference between 1.2.2 and 1.2.1 is minimal, this is perfectly usable.